mGresset/beelieve_in_ourselves/README.md

 As a future work, we could have done the GPS option to protect the system and alert the bee-keepers in case of theft.

 ## Conclusion
+Through this project, we have acquired many skills.

+We first put into practice technical knowledge in electronics with the installation and use of several sensors. \
+It was an opportunity for some to learn how to weld or to understand how to design a PCB for example.

+In the programming field, we were able to experiment with the implementation and management of several sensors with Arduino, each of which has its own specificity.

+It was also an opportunity for us to put our ingenuity into practice by designing a 3D printed medium for the PDB as well as the outdoor temperature sensor.

+We were able to implement a complete system thanks to Sigfox and Ubidots technologies.

+Finally, this project allowed us to learn to meet the needs of a client, here the beekeepers, in a collective way.
+Seeing our project deployed and functional is very rewarding for the team.
+We hope it will remain usable for a long time and will be useful to beekeepers.

 ## Source codes

 We found some examples directly on the arduino application that helps to test the sensors.